jbial/ml-tutorials/numpy/README.md

 5. NumPy accessories

 ## Usage
+Clone the repo and make sure to have all the necessary packages installed by running `pip3 install -r requirements.txt`.
-Clone the repo, and simply run `jupyter-notebook numpy.ipynb`!
+Then simply run `jupyter-notebook numpy.ipynb`!